CNBC Awards

 • Expanding beyond sector-specific implementation

 Although PWM’s sectoral focus has achieved measurable success, it falls short of addressing wage gaps across all industries.
 Critics argue that a universal minimum wage could create a more consistent baseline.
-Without this, workers in sectors not covered by PWM risk being left behind.
+Without this, workers in sectors not covered by PWM risk will be left behind.
 Businesses can lead by promoting fair pay practices even beyond the mandated requirements.

 • Driving business transformation for sustainability